 The good news?
 College is still one of the smartest investments to make for your kids.
 People holding a bachelor’s degree earn on average about $15,000 more each year than those with just a high school diploma.
 College grads are also a lot less likely to be unemployed.
 A college degree can easily pay for itself in less than a decade.
 Also, it’s more fun to be smarter.

 So what can you do to put your kids on the right path?

-3) Maximize the amount of grants and student aid your child can get.
 This is especially crucial, since educational loans and grants are decreasing.
 But you need to know three key rules.

 First, pay off your credit cards and mortgages.
 Why?
 When determining your financial aid, schools look at your assets, not your net worth (i.e., assets minus debt).
 So if you have some extra cash sitting around, by paying off debt you’re reducing your assets, but not your net worth.
 In other words, paying off debt puts you in a better position to receive financial aid.

 Next, avoid taking retirement distributions (that is, dipping into your retirement fund).
 Retirement assets are not counted when determining financial aid.
 So keep your money in your retirement accounts as long as legally possible.

 Finally, play the inter-generational trading game: In general, a student’s assets and income are penalized more heavily in financial aid calculations than the parents’ resources.
 And grandparents’ stuff is ignored altogether.
 So, spend down student’s resources first before your own.